w3f/Grants-Program/applications/wika-network.md

     - [Browser Extension](https://github.com/randombishop/wika_browser_ext) can be installed from source.

 * What Wika Network _is_ vs is _not_:
-    - *Is:* Wika Network core product is the blockchain until we reach a fully decentralized governance and maintenance process.
+    - **IS:** Wika Network core product is the blockchain until we reach a fully decentralized governance and maintenance process.

-    - *Is:* Wika Network also comes with a web app and a browser extension.
+    - **IS:** Wika Network also comes with a web app and a browser extension.
     Ultimately, we hope that alternatives will emerge with different approaches, but until then, we will commit to building the front-end tools to facilitate understanding, onboarding and interacting with the blockchain with the best UX.

-    - *Is NOT:* We will also be developing an offchain indexed database, a blockchain data explorer, a recommender system prototype, plugins for website developers, and other tools as our idea evolves.
+    - **IS NOT:** We will also be developing an offchain indexed database, a blockchain data explorer, a recommender system prototype, plugins for website developers, and other tools as our idea evolves.
     But we think of those as simple PoC implementations to kick-start